pragma-/Plang/README.md

 The `fn` statement returns a reference to the newly defined function.

 #### Type-checking
+Plang uses a flexible system building from dynamic run-time type-inference to static compile-time type-checking known as Gradual Typing.
+Let's consider a simple `add` function with various levels of type-safety.

-With no explicit type-specifiers, the function's return type and types of its parameters will default to the special `Any` type.
-The `Any` type means that the function will accept an argument of any type for that parameter.
+With no explicit type-specifiers, the function's return type and types of its parameters will default to the special `Any` type:

-Consider an `add` function with no type-specifiers:

     > fn add(a, b) a + b; print(type(add));
      Function (Any, Any) -> Any

-This type syntax means that `add` is a `Function` that takes two `Any` parameters and returns an `Any` value.
-Plang will perform dynamic run-time type inference on `add`'s paramenters and return value:

     > fn add(a, b) a + b; add(3, 4);
      7

-If you pass a `String` to it, it will blow-up with an undesirable run-time error:
+But be careful.
+If a `String` gets passed to it, it will blow-up with an undesirable run-time error:

     > fn add(a, b) a + b; add(3, "4")
      Error: cannot apply binary operator ADD (have types Number and String)

-If you apply the Number() type conversion function on the parameters inside the function body you will make a polymorphic function with implicit dynamic type conversion:
+One way to resolve this is to apply the Number() type-conversion function on the parameters inside the function body, creating a polymorphic function with implicit dynamic type-conversion:

     > fn add(a, b) Number(a) + Number(b); add(3, "4")
      7

-If you desire explicit type-checking you can add type-specifiers before each parameter identifier:
+On the other hand, if you desire explicit type-checking on the parameters you can add type-specifiers before each parameter identifier:

     > fn add(Number a, Number b) a + b; print(type(add));
       Function (Number, Number) -> Any

-This version of `add` returns `Any` and its return type will be dynamically inferred at run-time from the value being returned.
 Now `add` throws a compile-time error if the types of the arguments do not match the types specified for the parameters:

     > fn add(Number a, Number b) a + b; add(3, "4")
      Error: In function call for `add`, expected Number for parameter `b` but got String

+This version of `add` returns `Any` and its return type will be dynamically inferred at run-time from the value being returned.

 If you prefer explicit return type-checking, you can place the return type-specifier before the function identifier: